-If an I-PDU containing a message is transmitted more often than the message is sent by the application, the situation can arise where a datum sent once by an application may be received more than once by another.
-In some circumstances this may be a problem in the receiver if it assumes that notification implies a new message, or may cause unnecessary CPU load due to the receiver being notified more often than necessary.
+If an I-PDU containing a message is transmitted more often than the message is sent by the application, the situation can arise where a datum sent once by an application is received more than once by another.
+In some circumstances this can be a problem in the receiver if it assumes that notification implies a new message, or can cause unnecessary CPU load due to the receiver being notified more often than necessary.